solidjs/solid/documentation/api.md

 Creates memo that only notifies downstream changes when the browser is idle. `timeoutMS` is the maximum time to wait before forcing the update.

+### `createRenderEffect(prev => <code>, initialValue): void`

+Creates a new computation that automatically tracks dependencies and runs during the render phase as DOM elements are created and updated but not necessarily connected.
+All internal DOM updates happen at this time.

 ### `createSelector(() => <code>, comparatorFn?): (key) => boolean`

 Creates a conditional signal that only notifies subscribers when entering or exiting their key matching the value.
 Useful for delegated selection state.